-At the reporting date the Group had £5.7m cash, 31.9m short term investments and the treasury vehicle Shropshire Housing Treasury Limited had a further £15.0m of approved undrawn funding.
-The remaining £237.4m is expected to be funded by reserves, future surpluses, Social Housing Grant, loan finance and new build asset sales.
-The Group business plan shows the affordability of the £237.4m financial commitment through future surpluses and loan finance.
+At the reporting date the Group had £5.7m of cash and cash equivalents, £31.9m short term investments and £15.0m of approved undrawn funding.
+The remaining £132.2m is expected to be funded by reserves, future surpluses, Social Housing Grant, loan finance and new build asset sales.